Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - HIV/AIDS (6 hours)

-Although a college degree is not required to become a substance abuse counselor in Connecticut, a degree program can be incredibly beneficial.
+Although a college degree isn’t required to become a substance abuse counselor in Connecticut, a degree program can be incredibly beneficial.
 Not only will it ensure you meet all the educational requirements, but many programs also offer internships and practical experience opportunities.
 This can make it easier to gain the necessary supervised training and work experience, setting you up for success in your new career.

 After finishing your coursework, you need to complete at least 300 hours of supervised practical training in alcohol and drug counseling.
 This training must be under the supervision of a qualified professional and should include at least 10 hours in each of the following core counseling functions: